fish-shell/fish-shell/doc_src/language.rst

    determines where fish looks for completion.
 When trying to complete for a command, fish looks for files in the directories in this variable.

+.. envvar:: fish_cursor_selection_mode

+    controls whether the selection is inclusive or exclusive of the character under the cursor (see :ref:`Copy and Paste <killring>`).

 .. envvar:: fish_function_path

    determines where fish looks for functions.
 When fish :ref:`autoloads <syntax-function-autoloading>` a function, it will look for files in these directories.